jkunimune/elastik/README.md

  This section explains how to do that.
  I've coded up two demonstrations for those who learn best by example:
  [a Python implementation](src/elastik.py)
- that uses the HDF files and bilinear interpolation in Python, and [a Java implementation](https://github.com/jkunimune/Map-Projections/blob/master/src/maps/Elastik.java) that uses the plain text files and Hermite spline interpolation in Java.
+ that uses the HDF files and bilinear interpolation, and [a Java implementation](https://github.com/jkunimune/Map-Projections/blob/master/src/maps/Elastik.java) that uses the plain text files and Hermite spline interpolation.
+ The Java implementation also implements the inverse-projection using Levenberg-Marquardt iteration.

 ### Map projection structure